 Scan your previous posts and draw out a certain theme.
 Let’s say you run a coffee shop and you’ve been featuring your beverages on your Instagram feed.
 A great infographic topic would be to illustrate the different types of coffee that you serve in your café.
+This will also be a great addition to your Instagram feed aesthetic and will engage more users over time.
 Show people the difference between an espresso, a latte, a cappuccino, an americano, and so on through catchy graphic design.
 These informative types of posts are highly shareable and you can count on actual users reposting this type of content to drive your engagement.

 Making infographics can take longer than the average social media post so using tools with ready-made infographic templates for all kinds of charts and graphs will save you time and energy.

 Got a YouTube, Vimeo, or IGTV channel?
 Drive more viewers to your videos by linking back through email.
 Most email sending platforms won’t allow you to embed a video but you can always take a screenshot of your video with the play button showing and then embed that image onto the email instead.
 Make the image clickable so that people can access your video by clicking on the screenshot.